techidaily/site-facebook-record-videos/source/_posts/new-in-2024-channel-elevation-reach-youtube-affiliate-level-with-10k-views.md

 This new rule does take away money as an incentive for stealing content, but a lot of people doing this probably aren’t in it for the money.
 They might just be misguided fans who want to repost videos they enjoy.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Could this affect your CPM?

 Competition plays a huge role in how much YouTubers earn from ad revenue.
 Some genres are bigger on YouTube than others and, the more popular your genre is, the more options advertisers have.
 The more competition there is for higher-paying ads, the larger your channel has to be to get them.